 This project is enhancing and exploiting germplasm resources using genetic and genomic tools and combining the different datasets to undertake complex aggregated queries across genotype and sequence databases to understand trait control and to support marker development for breeding.
 We are using genetic approaches to develop crop resources that can be exploited to provide a delivery vehicle for breeding cultivars suitable for future climate change scenarios and enhanced food security.
 This focus on more complex traits necessitates the development of underpinning phenotyping methods that allow us to understand the underpinning physiological basis of resilient traits using techniques suitable for both controlled environments and field assessments of crops.

 For potatoes, we are placing major emphasis on enabling access to traits for abiotic and biotic stress resistances that threaten primary production, with a secondary focus on quality traits identified by stakeholders as being critical to profitability and consumer health.
-For soft fruits, we are enabling access to abiotic and biotic stress traits affecting yields, like resistance, crop ripening, dormancy, and bush architecture; and those important to growers (resilience to seasonal variability, ease of pick, nutrition, and growing regime) and those key consumers (regional, high quality, sustainable).
+For soft fruits, we are enabling access to abiotic and biotic stress traits that affect yield, resistance, crop ripening, dormancy, and bush architecture; while also taking into consideration those parameters important to growers (resilience to seasonal variability, ease of pick, nutrition, and growing regime) as well as consumers (regional, high quality, sustainable).

 Phenotyping tool development